galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

 <strong>A High-Pass filter is placed on the low end of the frequency spectrum</strong> and allows high frequencies to pass through while eliminating the frequencies below entirely.
 The higher up the frequency spectrum you move a high-pass filter, the thinner the sound will become.
 High-pass filters are vital for removing unwanted low frequencies that will muddy up a mix, <strong>most times you will want to put a high-pass frequency up to about 80 hz on everything besides bass instruments and low drums</strong>, like kicks, to carve out room for the low frequencies you actually want to hear.
 Watch this example below.

-<p ><iframe src="https://www.youtube.com/embed/k-MBRGvmIWU?start=161" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/k-MBRGvmIWU?start=161" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 Not only is a high-pass filter great to put on many instruments, you most likely will want to put one on your entire mix as well, going up to around 30-40 hz.
 The reason you do this is because, especially with today's soft synths, there might be low frequencies you can't hear that will muddy things up and mess with any compressors or effects you put on your master bus.
 When you do this use a <strong>LINEAR PHASE EQ. </strong>A linear phase EQ removes the phasing found in normal eqs but can be more processing intensive.
 If you're not sure if you have one, the <a href="http://www.tokyodawn.net/tdr-vos-slickeq/" target="_blank" rel="noopener">TDR VOS SlickEQ</a> by Tokyo Dawn Labs is a free linear EQ and it is amazing!!!!!!
-Seriously, download that $h!*.
+Seriously, download that $h!\*.

 <img class="wp-image-1536 size-full" src="./media/essential-eq/Low-Pass-Filter-6.png" alt="Low-Pass Filter EQ" width="761" height="276" />

 When a bomb explodes next to someone in a movie and the character's hearing is muffled, that is a low pass filter.
 It might be a little confusing that a low-pass filter filters out high frequencies while a high-pass filter filters out low frequencies....the important word to remember is <strong>PASS.
 The name of the filter indicates which frequencies you will be able to hear</strong>.
 If you get confused try to come up with your own naming trick to remember the proper name for what the different filters do.

-<p ><iframe src="https://www.youtube.com/embed/E5P5c1InZNk?start=24" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/E5P5c1InZNk?start=24" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 <h3 >Subtractive EQ</h3>
 Subtractive EQ is the process of finding crappy frequencies and cutting them out.
 This works by boosting a narrow band to find the bad stuff then simply turning it down.
 Looks like this.

-<p ><iframe src="https://www.youtube.com/embed/k-MBRGvmIWU?start=414" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/k-MBRGvmIWU?start=414" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 Your ability to determine when there are crappy frequencies that need zapping comes with experience.
 Many engineers will develop an emotional attachment to frequencies.
 Personally, I hate 2500-3000 hz, they're rotten, harsh, stinkin' frequencies that are like rubbing gravel against my ear drums, I gut em like a fish for fun...On the other hand 4500 hz -5000 hz are my buddies :)

 To help guide you in the right direction there are a ton of EQ charts that tell you what frequencies are associated with common adjectives we use to describe sound.
 This great chart made by <a href="http://www.independentrecording.net/irn/resources/freqchart/main_display.htm" target="_blank" rel="noopener">IndependentRecording.net</a> tells you where different instruments are heard, names of the frequency ranges (ie high mids, sub bass ect.), and the adjectives that describe the frequencies.